lknknm/lknknm/README.md

 - 🌱 I am currently studying at Harvard's CS50x course + engaging in some personal Blender3D projects using Python.
 - 👯 Looking forward to collaborate on Open Source projects such as Blender3D, VSCode, Signal Messenger and much more.
 - 💬 If you ask me about anything we will nerd over tech, art, music, life (you name it) all day long.
-- ⚡ I also happen to be a musician, so share some love on my SoundCloud and Instagram!
+- ⚡ I also happen to be a musician, so share some love on my Spotify and Instagram!

 <div id="badges">
   <a href="https://www.linkedin.com/in/lkmlln/" target="_blank" rel="noopener noreferrer">